Now let’s see what makes Wyoming LLCs and corporations unique:

 Which State is better for a Non-US resident?

-There are many advantages you can enjoy when registering a company in the USA.
 Such as Tax Advantages, Market Advantages (ease of access in the markets of USA), Company Reputation (not only in the USA but also all over the world), Getting a chance to be enlisted in the USA stock market (once the company goes public) and strong protection of personal liabilities.

 But to achieve the best possible outcome for your business, the choice of the state where you want to establish your business is crucial.
 Wyoming and Delaware are the most popular states to register a company.
 But which one is better for your business?